kvjmistry/EventWeightReader/README.md

 The output of the module is a root file which contains an Event_list class which contains all the information needed to get the systematic uncertainty.
 Once you have this file, run the make_xsection_plot.C root macro to take a look at the systematics.

-Before running, you will need to create the event_list library by running make from the `make` file
+Before running, you will need to create the event_list library by running make from the `make` file and building larsoft as usual

 commands to run
 `lar -c run_EventWeightReader.fcl /uboone/data/users/kmistry/work/NueXSection_Outputs/eventweight/v2/genie/filtered_eventweight_genie_multisim_250Univ_individual.root`